sabinlungudotcpp/groupProjectSEM/Use_Cases/Use_Case_Population.md

-# USE CASE: Produce a report of the population data in each Capital City
+# USE CASE: Produce a report of the population data in a specified continent/region/country.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *Researcher*, I want a report of the population data in each Capital City so that the organisation is more informed about the data of the population.
+As a *Researcher*, I want a report of the population data in a specified continent/region/country so that the organisation is more informed about the data of the population.

 ### Scope